-- Preview Email Newsletter

 *

-As the federal government and state legislatures across the nation grapple with how to regulate rapidly evolving AI technologies, a team of Brown University re more PR
+As the federal government and state legislatures across the nation grapple with how to regulate rapidly evolving AI technologies, a team of Brown University researchers has developed a tool to help policymaker more PR

 Butler, Carrion chosen as fall 2025 Values in Action Award recipients (10)